Young at Heart (Frank Sinatra song): Recordings

-On the 1988 TV Special, Magic in the Magic Kingdom, George Burns sang "Young at Heart" during a musical break.
+On the 1988 TV Special, Magic in the Magic Kingdom, George Burns, 92, sang "Young at Heart" during a musical break.
 In 2016, at age 90, Dick Van Dyke recorded a duet with his wife, Arlene, at Capitol Records Studio in Los Angeles, filmed for the HBO special on aging If You're Not in the Obit, Eat Breakfast, starring Carl Reiner and featuring Mel Brooks, Norman Lear, Stan Lee, Betty White and others over 90 years old.
 Van Dyke was recorded using Frank Sinatra's microphone.

 Wild Man Fischer recorded an eccentric version that was included on The Rhino Brothers Present the World's Worst Records.

+The Frank Sinatra version was used in the closing scene and credits of Episode 7 of Season 2 of the Amazon Prime series Gen V (2025).